Welcome to the MFL Department.

 There is ongoing assessment and pupils are encouraged to check their own progress regularly.
 Pupils are also encouraged to ask for help when needed.
 Spanish rooms are always available to complete homework if needed.

-The Spanish GCSE is a course which builds on and further develops the work and topics covered in KS3.
+The current Spanish GCSE is a course which builds on and further develops the work and topics covered in KS3.
 By the end of the course, pupils should feel confident in their ability to communicate with native speakers in both speech and writing.
 They should also develop an awareness and understanding of the culture and identity of the countries where Spanish is spoken.

 Pupils will study a range of topics under the 3 themes of: